 While recording their follow-up album the next year, they decided they wanted a more rock-oriented sound and move recordings to California with producer Bill Szymczyk.
 The resulting album, Desperado (1973), is released and evolves into what becomes the group's hallmark of storyteller writing.

 While recording their next album, On The Border (1974), Don Felder is hired in for guitar work.
 When the album is subsequently released Felder is made a permanent member of the band.
-The spun off single Best of My Love hits #1 on the adult contemporary charts, placing them as a favorite among listeners.
+The spun-off single Best of My Love hit #1 on the adult contemporary charts, placing them as a favorite among listeners.
 For its part, the album as a whole also gives the Eagles' their first gold single record as well as multiple Grammy nominations.

 In 1975, the Eagles release their fourth album, One of These Nights.
 The title track One of These Nights, a rhythm and blues song, is released as a single early and helped to give the album gold certification within a week of its release.
 By year's end, Bernie Leadon departs from the band and is replaced by Joe Walsh.

-By 1976, the band's succe ss is still growing.
-'Asylum' releases Eagles: Their Greatest Hits 1971-1975, the best of... compilation sells over a million units upon its release (7 million by year's end), earning the first RIAA platinum award given in that category.
+By 1976, the band's success is still growing.
+'Asylum' releases Eagles: Their Greatest Hits 1971-1975, the "best of..." compilation sells over a million units upon its release (7 million by year's end), earning the first RIAA platinum award given in that category.
 This album is also the third in history to sell at the million-unit mark upon release.
+The album would eventually become one of the biggest sellers in music history when it eventually went 29 times platinum (multiple diamond)!
 This same year, the band is also awarded its first Grammy for the single Lyin Eyes.

-In 1981 the Eagle's separation was a strongly held secret until after the release of Eagles Live (1981), an album that hit #6 on the charts.
-Shortly after the release of which the members decide to go their own ways declaring that they will not get back together untilhell froze over.
+In 1981 the Eagle's separation was a strongly held secret until after the release of Eagles Live (1981), an album that hit #6 on the charts, eventually went 7 times platinum and their first live album.
+Shortly after the release of which, the members decided to go their own ways declaring that they will not get back together until "hell froze over".